A General Framework for Updating Belief Distributions: Abstract

 See Bernardo (1979) and Merhav and Feder (1998) for more on the self information loss function.
-This amounts to the use of proper scoring rules to ensure that the analyst remains honest in expressing subjective beliefs, under which we recover the Bayesian updating rule.
-However, there are different ideas behind our derivation of this rule, with different assumptions being made.
-Most crucially, we need the $(x_i)$ to provide independent pieces of information to maintain the credibility of the cumulative loss function.
+This amounts to the use of proper scoring rules to ensure that the analyst remains honest in expressing subjective beliefs when the parametric family $f(x; \theta)$ is known, under which our approach coincides with the Bayesian updating rule.

-{\bf 3.2 M--open and the use of proxy models.} As has been mentioned by many authors, for example, Key et al. (1999), issues with the Bayesian rule arise when $f(x;\theta)$ is known not to be the family of densities from which the $(x_i)$ come.
-Equivalently, there is no $\theta$ conditional on which $x$ is from $f(x;\theta)$.
+{\bf 2.2 M--open and the use of proxy models.} Issues with the Bayesian rule arise when the form of $f(x;\theta)$ is not known, for example, see Key et al. (1999).
+Equivalently, there is no $\theta$ conditional on which $x$ is from $f(x;\theta)$; more bluntly, there is no connection between any $x$ and any $\theta$ via $f(x;\theta)$.
 This is referred to as the M--open case in Bernardo and Smith (1994).
 In many situations, the correct sampling density, $f_0(x)$, is unknown or unavailable or too complex to work with.
-There are a number of ways to attempt to resolve this issue from a Bayesian perspective.

-One idea is to use methods based on approximations and Key et al. (1999) describe one such idea using a cross--validation approach.
-While this may be a suitable idea which can work in practice it does have some shortcomings.
-Most serious is that there is little back--up theory and this has repercussions in that the update suffers from a lack of coherence

-Another approach is to ignore the problem.
-That is, assume the observations are coming from $f(x;\theta)$ even though it is known they are not.
-According to Goldstein (1981), ``there is no obvious meaning for Bayesian analysis in this case".
-The disaster of making horribly wrong inference can be protected to some extent by model selection; that is, postulating a number of models for $f_0(x)$, say $f_j(x;\theta_j)$, with corresponding priors $\pi_j(\theta_j)$, and model probabilities $(p_j)$, for $j=1,\ldots,M$.
-But as Key et al. (1999) point out, how does one construct $\pi_j(\theta_j)$ and $p_j$ when one knows none of the postulated models are correct.
-So the Bayesian update breaks down in that nothing has any interpretation.
+One way to proceed is by considering $\theta_0$, the value of $\theta$ that minimizes the the Kullback--Leibler divergence between a proxy model $f(x; \theta)$ and the true density function $f_0(x)$; i.e. $\theta_0$ minimizes

-We show in Appendix B that it is possible to learn about this $\theta_0$ since an infinite collection of $(x_i)$ yields $f_0(\cdot)$ via the empirical distribution function and so $\theta_0$ will be found with sufficient samples.
-Then we would wish the sequence of $\nu(\d\theta)$ to accumulate about $\theta_0$.
-So what is the appropriate loss $l(\theta,x)$ in the case where we're trying to learn about the value of $\theta_0$?
-The loss function $l(\theta,x)=-\log f(x;\theta)$ is still the right choice.
+Then prior beliefs, $\pi(\theta)$, will be expressed on this unknown value.
+We show in Appendix B that it is then possible to learn about this $\theta_0$ since an infinite collection of $(x_i)$ yields $\theta_0$.
+Then we would wish the sequence of $\nu(\theta)$ to accumulate about $\theta_0$.
+The appropriate loss function in this case is still $l(\theta,x)=-\log f(x;\theta)$.
 For the standardized cumulative loss based on a sequence of observations is given by

 which is minimized by $\theta_0$.